jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: So degreaser is for laundry?

 A: Yeah, I use it for laundry.
-I don't use [unintelligible].
+I don't use dish soap though.
 With fish, cleaning it with cold water cleans your plates, everything very nicely with fish.
 With chicken and beef, lamb and the others that are oily and buttered, just use warm water.
 And I use a natural sea sponge.
 If you use a synthetic sponge, you've got lots of contaminant particles in it, and they get on your plates, and I have a tendency to stick to the plate.
 So the next time you eat, you're going to eat those.

 Q: Where do you get the sea sponge?